abene86/interview_prep/README.md

+->I added Javascript
+->Working on Algorithim
-I am trying to fix the mess I created while using git
+->I am trying to fix the mess I created while using git